Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Special legal features and challenges:

-Successive delivery contracts have some special legal features: 1. right of termination:
+Successive delivery contracts have some special legal features:

 As continuing obligations, they are subject to an ordinary right of termination, even if a fixed term has been agreed (Section 314 BGB).
-2. disturbance of the basis of the contract:

 In the case of long-term contracts, an adjustment in accordance with Section 313 BGB may be considered in the event of a significant change in circumstances.
-3. defective performance:

 Each individual delivery must be checked separately for defects.
 Repeated poor performance may entitle the customer to terminate the overall contract.
-4. antitrust law:

-Long-term supply commitments can be problematic under antitrust law, particularly in the case of exclusivity agreements.
-5. control of general terms and conditions:
+Long-term purchasing commitments can be problematic under antitrust law, particularly in the case of exclusivity agreements.

 Practical significance and areas of application:

-Successive delivery contracts are used in many sectors of the economy: 1.
-Raw material supplies for industry
+Successive delivery contracts are used in many sectors of the economy:

 2. Energy supply (electricity, gas, heat)

-3. Food supplies for the retail trade
+3. Food supplies for the retail sector

 4. Spare parts supply in the automotive industry

-5. Service sectors such as maintenance and repair They offer advantages for both contracting parties: – Planning security and continuity of the business relationship
+– Planning security and continuity of the business relationship

 – Opportunity to optimize production and logistics processes